Skip to content

 How PADCEV may help

-Man and woman.
+Couple standing together.
 Not actual patients.
-Man and woman.
+Couple standing together.
 Not actual patients.

 PADCEV can be used together with pembrolizumab or by itself to treat advanced* bladder cancer and cancers of the urinary tract (renal pelvis, ureter, or urethra):